An active learning method for solving competitive multi-agent decision-making and control problems: Active learning procedure and main results

 \subsection{Asymptotic properties}

-Before characterizing the asymptotic properties of the active learning procedure in Algorithm~\ref{alg:learning_embedded_BR}, we first postulate some assumptions on the learning procedure $\mathscr{L}$ the external observer is endowed with and then establish some results, whose proofs are reported in the Appendix, that will be instrumental for the main statement of the paper.
+Before characterizing the asymptotic properties of the active learning procedure in Algorithm~\ref{alg:learning_embedded_BR}, we first postulate some assumptions on the learning procedure $\mathscr{L}$ the external observer is endowed with and then establish some results that will be instrumental for the main statement of the paper.